remore/simple_transpiler/README.md

 simple_transpiler
 =================

-An example of ruby2c transpiler, taking S-expressions parsed by Ripper as an input.
+A prototype of ruby2c transpiler, taking S-expressions parsed by Ripper as an input.

 Take note that simple_transpile supports VERY LIMITED set of ruby syntax.
 Feel free to folk and make your own transpiler starting from here.